IB: Successful completion

 Prepare for a career or postgraduate study

 This programme will give you a strong foundation for moving into a career in the public and social professions, and charities sector.
 You will be given a broad introduction to work with young people and communities without restricting to a career and combine academic study with placements in professional practice to equip you for your chosen profession.
-The programme is also gate gateway into postgraduate study in social work, youth work, community work, other social care, and public professions.
+The programme is also a gateway into postgraduate study in social work, youth work, community work, other social care, and public professions.

 You will be well equipped to work with people in a range of contexts or to qualify in your chosen field of interest at MA level.
 The Department of Social, Therapeutic and Community Studies (STaCS) offers a guaranteed interview for all graduates of this programme who meet the entry requirements for selected MA programmes in Community Development, Youth Work, and a range of Counselling and Therapies programmes.